myarcane/easy-pr/README.md

 # easy-pr
-### A node JS CLI script to ease pull request creation
+### Because every pull request is unique, here is a small node JS CLI script to add some fun to your PR.

-The script will create **a nice PR template with a random gif**.
+The script will create **a nice PR template adding a random gif to it**.

 ## Template style